 Explanted Gynecare TVT Mesh Lana Keeton 06-21-2010 1st Implanted Dec 21, 2001

 Here at Truth in Medicine, we are fighting to keep this from happening to other women (and to men for hernia repair).
-May 2013 will mark the beginning of Year Six for Truth in Medicine's mission to get Synthetic Surgical Mesh off the market, though individual efforts started at the FDA in 2007.
+May 2014 marked the beginning of Year Seven for Truth in Medicine's mission to get Synthetic Surgical Mesh off the market, though individual efforts started at the FDA in 2007.
 Those of us mesh injured patients who are able have been traveling to Washington speaking before Congress, the Institute of Medicine (IOM) and the FDA starting in early 2010.

 A milestone came when our testimony from June 2010 was included in the IOM report on the flawed 510 (k) Premarket Notification (PMN) clearance process, which came out in August 2011.
 Add to that the July 13, 2011 FDA warning of the significant harm from transvaginal mesh for pelvic organ prolapse, and the floodgates of awareness of this medical disaster opened up.
 As a result, synthetic surgical mesh has become the "poster child" for bad medical devices on Capitol Hill.

 We won some battles but this is not over.
 The fight continues.
 Still, hundreds of thousands of patients have mesh implanted every year for hernia repair, bladder suspension and pelvic organ prolapse, leading to horrific complications and a lifetime of pain and suffering.
 Despite the warnings, thousands of lawsuits and mandated 522 studies by the FDA people continue to be harmed every day.

 We have to step up our efforts as patients educating patients!
 Please participate.
 Please take action.
 Please join our cause!
 We need your support, your donations and most of all, action on your part.